 SignWriting is used to write sign languages which in their turn are writing systems.
 This is different from other complex layout systems like mathematics, in that whole texts are written in SignWriting rather than just displays of single signs.
 Such texts need to be searched, stored and processed just like any other plain text.
 Until now, specialist software has been used for the creation of SignWriting based documents, but these are not Unicode based and are restricted to treating SignWritten texts as graphics.
 For example: http://ase.wikipedia.wmflabs.org/wiki/Main_Page shows an attempt to produce a wikipedia style site using graphics to display the text.
 The site is searchable at the symbol level but not for specific signs.
-The desire to treat SignWriting as any other script with regard to text processing, is clearly evident.
-And while SignWriting has its uniqueness, it is still worth encoding as plain text, assuming that uniqueness does not introduce insurmountable problems in encoding.
-This is in direct contrast to things like mathematical equiations, which make no claims to be a writing system or to be representing language or text.
-Mathematical equations are insertions into text in a language.
+The desire to treat SignWriting has its uniqueness, it is still worth encoding as plain text, assuming that uniqueness does not introduces insurmountable problems in encoding.
+This is in direct contrast to things like mathematical equiations are insertions into text in a language.
 They do not for the text themselves.
 As such they can be handled using out of band layout information.